Edge of Winter (film): Plot

 Elliot is slowly losing his mind.
 He follows Richard to his truck, and attempts to stop him from contacting help, unintentionally killing Richard.
 When Luc arrives a little later, Elliot attempts to shoot him, but Luc escapes thanks to Brad and Caleb’s efforts.
 The boys return to the cabin, where Brad packs some supplies and convinces Caleb that they need to leave.
-Elliot goes searching for them and engages Brad in a fight after Brad makes a comment that Elliot isn't a good dad.
+Elliot goes searching for them and engages Brad in a fight after Brad makes a comment that Elliot is not a good dad.
 Caleb pleads with Elliot until he releases Brad.
 Elliot forces the boys to the cabin, locking them inside their room.
 Brad uses a nail to pry up a floor board, and Caleb goes under, seeing Richard's corpse under the house.
-Bradley tries to lift one more board for him to fit through but can’t, and tells Caleb to leave.
+Bradley tries to lift one more board for him to fit through but cannot, and tells Caleb to leave.
 Caleb finds Luc in his truck, and convinces Luc to take him to safety along with Brad.
 Brad finally pries up another board and starts a fire in the house in order to escape.

 Elliot chases Brad through the woods, grabs him and states that the boys will never leave.
 Caleb appears and to calm him down tells Elliot that, if they stay, they could go fishing and hunting.
 As Elliot lets go of Bradley, Luc appears and attacks Elliot, but Elliot beats him to death.
 Brad and Caleb run to the truck and attempt to drive off.
 Elliot catches up with them and uses the rifle to break the window.
 As Brad manages to start driving, Elliot grabs on to Caleb.
 Bradley speeds up faster and Caleb kicks Elliot off.
 The two hold each other, tearfully, as they drive away into the night to seek help.